dotnet-websharper/docs/v4.x/fsharp/WebContext.md

 # Web Context

-Both in Sitelets and Rpc functions, WebSharper provides a value of type `WebSharper.Web.IContext` that gives some contextual information about the current request.
+Both in Sitelets and Rpc functions, WebSharper provides a value of type `WebSharper.Web.Context` that gives some contextual information about the current request.

 ## Retrieving the context

 ### Sitelets

-In Sitelets, the context provided by [content-generating functions](Sitelets.md#content) such as `Content.Page` or `Content.Custom` implements `Web.IContext`, so you can use it directly.
+In Sitelets, the context provided by [content-generating functions](Sitelets.md#content) such as `Content.Page` or `Content.Custom` implements `Web.Context`, so you can use it directly.

 ### Rpc functions